try-svg/URL_CLASSIFICATION/README.md

 1. Input the URL you want to classify.
 2. The classifier will predict whether the URL is safe or malicious.
-3. If the prediction is incorrect, you can flag it for further analysis, and the URL will be stored in the database.

 ## Local Device Installation
 ### REQUIREMENTS
 To use this project effectively, ensure you have the following prerequisites:

 - Python 3.8 or higher
-- mysql-connector-python 8.1.0
 - numpy 1.23.5
 - pandas 1.5.3
 - scikit_learn 1.2.2
 - tensorflow 2.12.0
 - nltk 3.8.1
-- gradio 3.40.1

 ### Installation
 To set up this project, follow these steps: